kaby76/AntlrVSIX/README.md

 previous hives stored under the AppData directory.
 It is often easier to just recursively delete all directories ...\AppData\Local\Microsoft\VisualStudio\16.0_*.

 * Use Visual Studio 2019 to build the extension.
+Note, the extension builds in two steps: (1) open VS on the solution and perform a build, then quit.
+(2) reopen the solution in VS and perform a build.
+VS computes the objects to pack into the .vsix file *at the time it opens the project*, not at build time (a really bad thing MS).
+If your debug version of the
+.vssix is 5M in size, it did not compute that the server executable needs to be added into the .vsix.
+Quit VS, then reopen.
+Do not do "rebuild", only "build".

 ## Work in progress for v6.x: